mopack/RPGMakerGameDesign/README.md

 ## Download

 You can download the game and play it directly.
-[Download Link](/《學子之心》1.01安裝檔.exe)
+[Download Link](/Builds/《學子之心》1.01安裝檔.exe)

-## Debug Version
+## Source (Debug Version)

-The debug version is in 學子之心(Debug版本).
+The debug version is in /RPGMakerGameDesign/Source.

 You can download and open it by using RPG Maker XP 1.03 to see the design.